ToluAdegboyega/drag-and-drop/README.md

 React Drag and Drop project.
+[In progress]

 Due to time constraints, it isn't a 100% ready, but I will continue to work on it.